PanosChristopoulos/Jekiri/README.md

 $ node app.js
 ```

-### Initialization
+## Instructions

 After initialization, browse to  [localhost:3000](http://localhost:3000/) and register to our system.
 Double hashing is used for security reasons.
+Select Upload page and get started.
+Further instructions lay above the upload button.